helcl42/WormHoles/README.md

 ## Examples
 ### Example 1: Logger System

 This example demonstrates how to create a loosely coupled logger.
 Neither `Logger` nor `NetworkLogger` directly interacts with the `System` class.
 Instead, they post events to the `EventChannel`.
+All happens in context of one thread only.

 ```cpp
 #include <worm/EventChannel.h>